phone-icon 02 4249 2860

 Dairy Foods

-Research shows that only plain cow’s milk (not cheese or yoghurt) is consistently linked to a higher incidence of acne.
-Since many struggle to meet their calcium needs, cutting out dairy entirely isn’t ideal.
-Instead, try calcium-fortified alternatives like soy or almond milk and see if this change improves your Diet and Acne.
+Research suggests that plain cow’s milk (not cheese or yoghurt) is sometimes associated with a higher incidence of acne.
+Since many people look to dairy for their calcium needs, cutting it out entirely may not be the first option.
+Instead, you might consider calcium-fortified alternatives like soy or almond milk and observe if this change corresponds with any changes in your skin’s appearance.

 Chocolate

 The evidence regarding chocolate is unclear.
-Although chocolate is both high GI and dairy-containing, studies suggest that stress may be a stronger trigger for acne than chocolate itself.
-Incorporating stress-reduction techniques, such as mindfulness or deep breathing, may benefit both your mental health and your Diet and Acne management.
+Although chocolate can be both high GI and dairy-containing, some studies suggest that stress may be a more significant factor associated with the appearance of acne than chocolate itself.
+Incorporating stress-reduction techniques, such as mindfulness or deep breathing, can be a positive part of a general wellness routine, which may in turn support your skin’s overall appearance.

 Expert Guidance on Diet and Acne

 Making dietary changes can be challenging.
 When you remove certain foods, you may need to replace them with nutrient-dense alternatives.
-For personalized advice on Diet and Acne, consult an Accredited Practising Dietitian who can help design a balanced plan for clear, healthy skin.
+For personalised advice on diet and its relationship to your skin, consult an Accredited Practising Dietitian who can help design a balanced eating plan.

-Discover more about our skincare solutions and how to support your Diet and Acne journey with professional guidance:
+Discover more about our skincare consultations and how we can support you in understanding your options:

 Additional Resources